 I read an article recently about vitamins that we need more of in the winter months and it lead me to thinking about which foods we could ‘top up’ on in the colder months to help prevent against flues and colds.
-While I’m well aware that a good vitamin supplement can take care of all your physical health needs, I like the idea of at least helping out my body by giving it the right food – and even more so for the children.
+While I’m well aware that a good vitamin booster can take care of all your physical health needs, I like the idea of at least helping out my body by giving it the right food – and even more so for the children.

 According to the article five of the main vitamins we need more of in the winter months are: